Railways in Hereford: Hereford, Ross and Gloucester Railway

-The final section from Hopesbrook to Hereford section opened 1 June 1855.
+This railway was incorporated in 1851 and the final section from Hopesbrook to Hereford section opened 1 June 1855.
 It was a broad gauge track, linking eventually to London Paddington through a 22-mile section from the Grange Court Junction in the Forest of Dean and on the South Wales Railway.

-On 29 July 1862 the line was amalgamated with the GWR.
-In 1869 the line was converted from broad gauge to standard gauge in a 5-day period.
+On 29 July 1862, the line was amalgamated with the GWR.
+In 1869, the line was converted from broad gauge to standard gauge in a five day period.

-As part of the Beeching cuts the Gloucester to Hereford line was closed on 2 November 1964.
+As part of the Beeching cuts, the Gloucester to Hereford line was closed on 2 November 1964.

 Leominster and Kington Railway

 Incorporated in 1854, the Leominster and Kington Railway connected Leominster with Kington and Presteigne.

 Connecting to the Hay Railway via the Kington and Eardisley Railway at Titley Junction, a proposed plan to develop a cross-Wales line via New Radnor to Aberystwyth was never realised.
 Taken over by the West Midland Railway, it became a constituent part of the Great Western Railway.

 It was at its busiest during World War II, when RAF Shobdon acted as a casualty distribution centre to local hospitals for both the British and later United States Army.
 It closed to passenger traffic in 1955, and shut pre-Beeching in 1963.